prometheus/prometheus/web/ui/module/codemirror-promql/README.md

 ```

 **Note:** You will have to manually install different packages that are part
-of [CodeMirror Next](https://codemirror.net/6), as they are a peer dependency to this package.
+of [CodeMirror](https://codemirror.net/6/), as they are a peer dependency to this package.
 Here are the different
 packages you need to install:

 * **@codemirror/autocomplete**